gr4vy/gr4vy-go/api/docs/TransactionsApi.md

     createdAtLte := time.Now() // time.Time | Filters the results to only transactions created before this ISO date-time string.
 The time zone must be included.
 Ensure that the date-time string is URL encoded, e.g. `2022-01-01T12:00:00+08:00` must be encoded as `2022-01-01T12%3A00%3A00%2B08%3A00`. (optional) currency := []string{"Inner_example"} // []string | Filters for transactions that have matching `currency` values.
-The `currency` values provided must be formatted as 3-letter ISO currency code. (optional) externalIdentifier := "user-12345" // string | Filters the results to only the items for which the `external_identifier` matches this value. (optional) hasRefunds := true // bool | When set to `true`, filter for transactions that have at least one completed refund associated with it.
-When set to `false`, filter for transactions that have no completed refunds. (optional) pendingReview := true // bool | When set to `true`, filter for transactions that have a manual review pending.
-When set to `false`, filter for transactions that don't have a manual review pending. (optional) id := TODO // string | Filters for the transaction that has a matching `id` value. (optional) metadata := []string{"Inner_example"} // []string | Filters for transactions where their `metadata` values contain all of the provided `metadata` keys.
+The `currency` values provided must be formatted as 3-letter ISO currency code. (optional) externalIdentifier := "user-12345" // string | Filters the results to only the items for which the `external_identifier` matches this value. (optional) giftCardId := TODO // string | Filters for transactions that have at least one gift card redemption with a matching `gift_card_id` value. (optional) hasGiftCardRedemptions := true // bool | When set to `true`, filters for transactions that have at least one gift card redemption associated with it.
+When set to `false`, filter for transactions that have no gift card redemptions. (optional) hasRefunds := true // bool | When set to `true`, filter for transactions that have at least one completed refund (including gift card refunds) associated with it.
+When set to `false`, filter for transactions that have no completed refunds. (optional) id := TODO // string | Filters for the transaction that has a matching `id` value. (optional) metadata := []string{"Inner_example"} // []string | Filters for transactions where their `metadata` values contain all of the provided `metadata` keys.
 The value sent for `metadata` must be formatted as a JSON string, and all keys and values must be strings.
 This value should also be URL encoded.
 Duplicate keys are not supported.
 If a key is duplicated, only the last appearing value will be used. (optional) method := []string{"card"} // []string | Filters the results to only the items for which the `method` has been set to this value. (optional)